Zion Williamson: Player profile

 While in high school, Williamson drew national attention for his slam dunks.
 The Charlotte Observer remarked that he "could be the best high-school dunker in history."
 NBA point guard John Wall has likened Williamson's in-game dunking ability to that of Vince Carter.
 Williamson's outside shooting has been considered a point of concern, and he has unorthodox shot mechanics.
 Recruiting service 247Sports has praised his ball handling and passing skills for his size, commenting that they are "overshadowed by [his] athletic plays."
 Williamson has the ability to defend multiple positions well due to his speed and length, although his defensive effort has been questioned.
-His explosive play makes him a reliable shot-blocker and gives him prowess as a rebounder.
+He is a skilled shot-blocker and rebounder.

+At various points during his NBA career, Williamson has received criticism in the media from basketball observers who perceive him to be overweight.
+Prior to the start of the 2021–2022 season, Williamson's weight increased to over 300 lbs.
+Williamson lost weight in 2022.
+In 2023, however, retired basketball players Charles Barkley and Shaquille O'Neal each expressed concerns about Williamson's weight.
+Williamson's 2022 contract extension with the New Orleans Pelicans provides for salary reductions in the event that Williamson fails to maintain his weight and body fat percentage at specified levels.

+Since the inaugural In-Season Tournament during the 2023 season, Williamson has seen significant improvements to his physique, losing 25 lbs.